weecology/data-sharing-paper/data_sharing_ms.md

 ---------- ----------------------------------------------------------------- -------------------- -------------------
 0          Indistinguishable from a true zero                                                     Never use

-           Hard to distinguish values that are missing from those            R, Python, SQL       Good option (blank)    overlooked on entry.
+           Hard to distinguish values that are missing from those            R, Python, SQL       Best option (blank)    overlooked on entry.
 Hard to distinguish blanks from spaces, which behave differently.